jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

     height of separator (defined by ^sep())

 src_icon_theme = __string__ (default xtgj)
+src_font = __string__ (default xtgj)

-    Specifies the source of the icon theme in order of precedence,
+    Specifies the source of the icon theme and font in order of
-    where the left-most letter designates the source with the
+    precedence, where the left-most letter designates the source
-    highest precedence.
-The following are acceptable characters:
+    with the highest precedence.
+The following are acceptable
+    characters:

     x = xsettings
     t = tint2 config file
     g = gtk3.0 config file
     j = jgmenu config file

-    Please note that the font name has a different order of
-    precedence.
-The reason for this inconsistency is that it is
-    anticipated that most users will:
-      - change icon themes using gnome-settings, lxappearance,
-        or similar;
-      - but will change font-settings in jgmenurc as this will
-        be more specific to jgmenu (particularly the font size).

-    In order to increase consistency with tint2, the icon-theme
+    In order to increase consistency with tint2, xsettings
-    will only be read from xsettings if the tint2rc variable
+    variables will only be read if the tint2rc variable
     launcher_icon_theme_override is zero.

 font = __string__